Growing up, Wayne Sutton looked up to his father.

 “If you had a new saw in the ’40s or ’50s, you brought it here to test it because out here in Washington and British Columbia is the pro market,” Trover said.
 “This is prime country for early examples.
 It’s very fertile country here, especially Vancouver.”

-In the nearly 100 years since the first motorized chainsaws were produced, obviously a lot has changed.
+A lot has changed in the nearly 100 years since the first motorized chainsaws were produced.
 One area that has evolved is the weight of chainsaws.
 In the ’40s, two-man saws were in excess of 100 pounds, and in the ’50s, a one-man saw was a whopping 30-40 pounds.
 By the next decade, a one-man saw was about 25 pounds, depending on the length of the bar, according to Dougan.
 Today, one-man saws weigh around 18 pounds and some consumer and small pro saws can weigh as little as 5 pounds.

 With advancements in chainsaws, the saws have become more reliable.